 in the full instance.
 Thus, we add the above conjunct to $Q$.

 Putting the various components of $Q$ for different challenges together as a Boolean combination of CQ, completes the proof of the theorem. \end{proof}

-\myparagraph{The case of conjunctive query views} As mentioned earlier, the database community has studied the $\PSB$ problem in the case where the constraints consist exactly of CQ-view definitions defining each visible relation in terms of invisible relations.
-Formally, a CQ-view based scenario consists of a schema $\bfS=\bfS_v \cup \bfS_h$, namely, the union of a schema for the visible relations and a schema for the hidden relations, and a set of constraints $\calC$ between visible and hidden relations that must be of a particular form.
+\myparagraph{The case of conjunctive query views} As mentioned earlier, the database community has studied the $\PSB$ problem in the case where the background theory consist exactly of CQ-view definitions that determine each visible relation in terms of invisible relations.
+Formally, a CQ-view based scenario consists of a schema $\bfS=\bfS_v \cup \bfS_h$, namely, the union of a schema for the visible relations and a schema for the hidden relations, and a set of sentences $\calC$ between visible and hidden relations that must be of a particular form.
 For each visible relation $R \in \bfS_v$, $\calC$ must contain two dependencies of the form

-where $\phi_R$ is a conjunction of atoms over the hidden schema $\bfS_h$, Furthermore, all constraints in $\calC$ must be of the above forms.
-Note that this CQ-view scenario is incomparable in expressiveness to $\gnf$ constraints.
+where $\phi_R$ is a conjunction of atoms over the hidden schema $\bfS_h$, Furthermore, all sentences in $\calC$ must be of the above forms.
+Note that this CQ-view scenario is incomparable in expressiveness to $\gnf$ sentences.